 This website contains carefully researched content meant to guide readers in educated health decisions.
-Although I personally am not a physician or research scientist, I am a committed and careful researcher of technical information and share health tips which I have used and which I have considered in my own journey of health as a breast cancer survivor.
+Although I am not a physician or research scientist, I am a committed and careful researcher of technical information and share health tips which I have considered and used in my own journey of health as a breast cancer survivor.
 I am also mindful of citing sources and careful not to plagiarize.
-If you choose to share the information I have published, please extend the respect of citing this website and my name as the source of the information, or citing the sources I have shared out of respect to your readers who choose to trust you as a source or conduit of information in their own journey of health. - Christy Begien, Non-Toxic Lifestyle (c) 2019 All rights reserved, Denver Colorado.
+If you choose to share the information I have published, please extend the respect of citing this website and my name as the source of the information, or citing the sources I have shared out of respect to your readers who choose to trust you as a source or conduit of information in their own journey of health. - Christy Begien, Non-Toxic Lifestyle (c) 2020 All rights reserved, Denver Colorado.

 Avocados are not only an exceptionally nutritious super-food, they have topped the Environmental Working Group’s (EWG) — The Clean 15.
 According to EWG, fruits and vegetables on The Clean 15 list had the lowest pesticide load, and consequently are the safest conventionally grown crops to consume from the standpoint of pesticide contamination.